FANTAZER-NURE/github-crm/README.md

 ## Note for reviewer:

-- the logger is a simple implementation, for prod I would use some 3-rd party solution.
+- the logger is a simple implementation, for prod I would use some 3-rd party and more reliable solution.
 - we store the revoked token in the db, so I would set up a cron job to clean it up as well

 ## Docker Setup